Skip to main content

 General for injections

-How does the session take place?
+How does the session unfold?

 What should I do if I am not satisfied with the result?